Michael Fassbender: 2006–2010: Early film roles

 In 2010, Fassbender appeared as Burke in Jonah Hex, a Western film.
-In an interview at San Diego Comic-Con, a comic book convention, Fassbender commented of the role: "I kind of developed this character and really pushed it – I'll see how far I pushed it ...
+In an interview at San Diego Comic-Con, a comic book convention, Fassbender said of the role: "I kind of developed this character and really pushed it – I'll see how far I pushed it ...
 I had this idea about the character, he's kind of psychotic, he gets his kicks in perverted ways.
 I didn't want to make it very obvious or like something you've seen before."
 Hex received predominantly negative reviews.
-Responding to criticism of Jonah Hex in 2011, Fassbender commented: "Pretty awful, was it?
+Responding to criticism in 2011, Fassbender said: "Pretty awful, was it?
 I haven't seen it myself."
 He portrayed Quintus Dias in Neil Marshall's bloody Roman war-thriller-drama film Centurion, and was cast as Richard Wirth in the Joel Schumacher film Blood Creek alongside Dominic Purcell.
-The story centres on a West Virginia man who comes to terms with his moral qualms and helps his brother wipe out a family that had been protecting a Nazi occultist and who had kept his brother captive for him to feed off for years.
+The story centres on a West Virginia man who helps his brother wipe out a family that had been protecting a Nazi occultist and who had kept his brother captive for him to feed off for years.